 “When we call INZ pointing to Prime Minister’s previous announcement of allowing partners to join their NZ based partners the staff does not have any clarity and just respond saying that they are not processing general visitor visa based on relationship,” Krishna said.

-According to some estimates, there is a small cohort of around 100-150 such partners who were granted General visitor visa based on their relationship with NZ based partners whose visa have expired after seven months of border closure and are clueless about their future.
+According to some estimates, there is a small cohort of around 100-150 such partners who were granted a General visitor visa based on their relationship with NZ based partners whose visa have expired after seven months of border closure and are clueless about their future.

 Partnership-visa mess was created in the first term Labour government